openfare/openfare/openfare/README.md

 OpenFare reveals the demand for funding across the entire software dependency tree.
 Donations made using OpenFare reach the roots.
 It brings to the surface critical software dependencies which are not in the limelight.

 Setting up a project to receive donations is easy.
-Simply use the `openfare` tool to generate a `OPENFARE.lock` file in the project's top level directory.
+Simply use the `openfare` tool to generate a `OpenFare.lock` file in the project's top level directory.

-In this example `OPENFARE.lock` file Steve and John split their donations 10/4.
+In this example `OpenFare.lock` file Steve and John split their donations 10/4.
 John can be paid via PayPal or lightning keysend.
 Steve can only be paid via PayPal:

 ```json
 {